Career Management and Life Planning Tools: Eight Powerful Questions About Your Future

 "Most people don't plan to fail.
 They just fail to plan."
 This old saying applies to any area of your life where you want to make some positive changes.
 Prior to planning, however, you must get absolutely clear on your intentions, and then keep those intentions top-of-mind as you make your plans and live your life.
 Identifying your intentions is particularly key if you are setting professional goals for the coming year, or considering a career transition.

 The following questions are designed to help you identify your priorities and GET AT what your intentions are.
 If you are like most people, you have a nagging, vague sense of where you need a course correction, but your thoughts are too fuzzy and ragged to have much of an impact on your actions.
 Work through these question on your own, or work with a partner or a coach.
 I have seen many successful people clarify their intentions with these questions, and then use them to inform their career transition or other life changes.
+These eight clusters of questions apply, whether you are making major changes or simply fine-tuning.
+The clearer you become with your intentions, the more powerfully they will impact your life.

 - simplifying your life